SystemsGenetics/KINC-nf/README.md

 nextflow run systemsgenetics/kinc-nf -profile example,<docker|singularity>
 ```

-This example will download the pipeline repository, the example data, and the Docker/Singularity container for KINC, and run kINC on the example data.
+This example will download the pipeline repository, the example data, and the Docker/Singularity container for KINC, and run KINC on the example data.
 The results will be saved to `./output`.

 KINC-nf detects input files by their file extension.
 For example, the default extension for GEM files is `*.emx.txt`, so make sure that your input GEMs have this extension before running the pipeline.
 You can also place intermediate files in the input directory, and KINC-nf will use them as inputs to the appropriate processes.
 For example, you can provide the `*.emx` file created by `import_emx` instead of the plain-text GEM and KINC-nf will skip the `import_emx` step.